bshabashFD/bshabashFD.github.io_old2/_posts/2019-12-27-reusable-tsne.md

 ## Dimensionality Reduction, PCA, and tSNE
 Dimensionality reduction is a technique often employed for visualization purposes.
 The method of choice used to be Principle Component Analysis (PCA), but since its arrival on the scene, t-Distribution Stochastic Neighborhood Embedding (t-SNE) has been gaining popularity due to its improved performance in maintaining distance-based relationships between data points from the high dimensional space.

-However, while tSNE offers advantages in performance, its mode of operation prevents it from being used on train-test splits. tSNE requires the information for all data points at once, and rather than find a transformation like PCA, it simply finds an embedding in the low dimensional space which optimizes some loss function.
+However, while tSNE offers advantages in performance, its mode of operation prevents it from being used on train-test splits. tSNE requires the information for all data points at once, and rather than find a transformation like PCA, it simply finds an embedding in the low dimensional space which optimizes the Kullback–Leibler divergence.

 The methodology behind tSNE is explained extremely well in [this](https://www.youtube.com/watch?v=RJVL80Gg3lA) Google talk by its inventor Laurens van der Maaten.
 So I will skip into my proposed methodology to fix the issue.
 This blog post focuses on creating a reproducible wrapper around tSNE (using the scikit-learn implementation).